Videos & Audio

 QUBS has decades of biodiversity research within the Frontenac Arch.
 Their long-term ecological data directly underpins the case for the biosphere’s international significance.

-Two examples of flooding near the crossing of MacGillivray Road and the Cataraqui Trail.
-The confluence of the creek from Hinge Lake and the Cataraqui Trail railway ditch creates a frequent flood zone, with major washouts in 1986, 2002, 2013, and 2019.
-Water flows onward to Stonehouse Lake, Opinicon Lake, and the Rideau Canal.
+Flooding near MacGillivray Road and the Cataraqui Trail, with major washouts in 1986, 2002, 2013, and 2019.
+Water flows to Stonehouse Lake, Opinicon Lake, and the Rideau Canal.
 These are waterways, not ditches.

 ALTO Consultation Recording